 - Persistent feelings of worthlessness

 Diagnosed depressive disorder is distinguished from common sadness or short-term depression in that it prevents people from functioning normally both socially and professionally.

 Treatment for major depressive disorder works best when it takes a multi-pronged approach.
 People who live with this condition must learn good self-care.
 This includes proactively managing and mitigating stress, practicing good sleep hygiene, eating well, and making an effort to maintain meaningful social connections.
 Depression must also be treated at its source.
 This can include efforts to achieve hormonal balance and balanced brain chemistry and to identify and resolve nutritional deficiencies.
 When past or present traumas, unresolved guilt or grief, and feelings of low self-worth lie at the heart of depression, these issues must be addressed as well.

-In instances in which depression is determined to be the result of hormonal or chemical imbalances, certain medications can be used to promote ongoing mood stability.
+In instances in which depression is determined to be the result of hormonal or chemical imbalances, certain medication-assisted treatment (MAT) can be used to promote ongoing mood stability.
 Anti-depressant medications called selective Seratonin reuptake inhibitors (SSRIs) can provide remarkable improvements in mood balance without setting the stage for strong and potentially harmful drug dependencies.
 These include drugs like: